wso2/docs-mi/en/docs/learn/integration-tutorials/sending-a-simple-message-to-a-service.md

-# How to send a simple message to a service
+# How to Send a Simple Message to a Service

 ## What you'll build